Last updated on October 4th, 2019 at 10:09 am

 The APA recognized what I have always loved about the Hollywood Broadwalk: ” Hollywood and its Broadwalk still looks and feels like you’re back in the ’70s.”

 The citation goes on: “The Broadwalk and adjoining architecture — mostly low- and mid-rise hotels and apartments built during the late 1920s and 1930s in the Streamline/Art Moderne, Mediterranean Revival, and Mid-Century Modern architectural styles — are still there.
 Together with palm trees and the white sand beach, they give Hollywood the look and feel of old Florida.”

-We like to park at West Lake Park, 751 Sheridan St., Hollywood, because we’re cheap.
+When we bring our bikes, we like to park at West Lake Park, 751 Sheridan St., Hollywood.
 Parking there is free, as opposed to beachfront parking meters.
 A five-minute ride east on Sheridan (don’t take the bike path; it goes under the Intracoastal bridge and then heads west on Sheridan again) and you’re at North Beach Park, a good place to start your Broadwalk ride.

 As you ride south on the Broadwalk, you’ll pass bars with live bands on weekends playing reggae or classic rock oldies.
 There is always a breeze, but if you get hot, stop and take a swim.
 At the south end, the Broadwalk gives way to an alley-like Surf Road that continues through 1960s vintage low-rise hotels that evoke an earlier era.